cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 The algorithm first uses histogram to detect two peaks in the bottom part of the image and then goes up steps detecting pixels in windows.
 Initial window position is based on previous results and is then re-centered based on the mean position of found pixels.
 See code block 5.
 I took it directly from the Udacity materials.

 The next step was more interesting.
-Once we know approximate line position, it's enough to take white pixels in a corridor of 100 pixles left and right to the line and apply the Numpy polyfit function to find the best fitting polynomial coeffecients.
+Once we know approximate line position, it's enough to take white pixels in a corridor of 100 pixeles left and right to the line and apply the Numpy polyfit function to find the best fitting polynomial coefficients.
 The function find_lines_incremental is much easier to read and understand.

 Both find_lines_with_histogram and find_lines_incremental functions try to estimate the quality of results.
 That value will be used later to drop outliers.